dbochicchio/vera/VeraAlexa/README.md

 # Alexa TTS (Text-To-Speech) plug-in for Vera
 This plug-in uses [Alexa remote control shell script](https://raw.githubusercontent.com/thorsten-gehrig/alexa-remote-control/master/alexa_remote_control_plain.sh) to execute TTS (Text-To-Speech) commands against your Amazon Echo.
+[More info here](https://github.com/thorsten-gehrig/alexa-remote-control/).

 Right now, only TTS is implemented, but any other commands can be called.
 This is a work in progress.